Surah Mumtahanah Ultimate Dictionary: Key Arabic Terms Explained

 Practical Reflection & Application

 This verse is a call to turn to the “judgment of Allah” to resolve our own disputes.
 The practical application is to make the Qur’an and the Sunnah the ultimate reference point in our personal, family, and community conflicts.
-We should strive to solve our problems in accordance with the just and wise principles that God has laid down, with the full confidence that His “judgment” is always the most perfect and the most beneficial.
+We should strive to solve our problems in accordance with the just and wise principles that God has laid down, with the full confidence that His “judgment” is always the most perfect and the most merciful.

-32. Yaʾisū min al-ākhirah (يَئِسُوا مِنَ الْآخِرَةِ) – They have despaired of the Hereafter
+28. Yaʾisū min al-ākhirah (يَئِسُوا مِنَ الْآخِرَةِ) – They have despaired of the Hereafter

 Linguistic Root & Etymology